EVERYTHING YOU NEED TO KNOW ABOUT ETHICAL FASHION CERTIFICATIONS

 CRADLE 2 CRADLE

-Ethical manufacturing refers to the holistic process of creating goods without compromising on the health and safety of those involved as well as the environment.
-From production to the consumer, this certificate ensures that everyone involved was taken care of according to the set standard which includes:
+Ethical manufacturing refers to the holistic process of creating goods without compromising the health and safety of those involved, as well as the environment.
+From production to the consumer, this certificate ensures that everyone involved was taken care of according to set standards which include the following:

 - Employees are treated with respect

 - Employees work for reasonable hours and from their free will.

 - Employees are provided with a safe working environment.

 Below are listed all the certificates issued to manufacturers who have been proven to treat their employees fairly and operate in a responsible and humanitarian manner.

 Worldwide Responsible Accredited Production is a not-for-profit organization that promotes the safe, lawful and humane manufacturing of goods throughout the world.
 As with its counterparts, WRAP certification is given to businesses and organizations that are able to prove that they serve their human capital with the best possible working conditions, while abiding by the standard operating procedures set by the ILO.

 WRAP principles are based on both international work standards and local laws that are a culmination of human resource management, health, safety and environmental practices, along with legal compliance with respect to import, export and customs legislation.